EarthScope/GeoLab-docs/advanced_topics/dask.md

 ```

 **Step 6: Run the analysis.** After the client connects, Dask automatically sends the work to the distributed cluster instead of the local instance.
 This applies to any code that uses Dask Array, Dask DataFrame, `delayed`, or `client.map`.
+See sections 7-10 for concrete examples on setting up your analysis to run.
+More details and examples are available in our [tutorial notebooks](github or nb gitpuller link)
 **Step 7: Close the cluster.** When the task is complete, close the cluster.
 This action releases the shared computing resources for other users.

 ```python